theocharistr/Law_Game/CSI/Bullet-hole-Detection/README.md

 # Bullet hole Detection

-**BulletDetection1image/Detectortest.py** processes a single image and requires an accompanying JSON file that contains the mask for the bullet hole.
+**BulletDetection1image/Detectortest.py** processes a lone image and requires an accompanying JSON file that contains the mask for the bullet hole.

 **BulletDetection1image/DetectortestwithoutJSON.py** processes a single image but does not require a JSON file for the mask of the bullet hole.